sonusourav/instigo-server/readme.txt

 f)	Update Profile:
 					1) Firstly Sign in with registered email id in one tab in postman.
 					2) Open another tab
-					3) Paste the url of Update profile in postman
+					3) Paste the url of Update profile above in postman
 					4) Check the db
-g)  Getting Profile:
+g) Upload Profilepic:
+					1)  Firstly Sign in with registered email id in one tab in postman.
+					2)  Open another tab
+					3)  Paste the url of Upload profilepic above in postman
+					4)  Choose the form data in Body tab instead of raw data .
+					5) Keep Key as empty & choose the value with file Option instead of text.
+					6) Now choose file from ur Pc and check the image Folder inside the instigo Folder.
+                    7) Can check db as of now for ProfilePic path in ur sign-in Id

-h) Uploading ProfilePic:
+h) Uploading Coverpic:
+					1) same procedure as above(g) just change the url in Postman

-i) Uploading Coverpic:
+i)  Getting Profile:
+					1) Firstly Sign in with registered email id in one tab in postman.
+					2)  Open another tab
+					3)  Paste the url of /profile above in postman
 j) logout:
+					1) Paste the url of /logout above in postman
+					2) These profile routes(f,g,h,i) will not work if not authenticated.
+					3) check these routes after logout